laurentj/slimerjs/docs/api/webpage.rst

 - ``password``: password to give to HTTP authentication (SlimerJS 0.9)
 - ``userAgent``: string to define the user Agent in HTTP requests.
-By default, it is something like ``"Mozilla/5.0 (X11; Linux x86_64; rv:21.0) Gecko/20100101 SlimerJS/0.7"`` (depending of the version of Firefox/XulRunner you use), or the value set by the ``--user-agent`` command line option.
+By default, it is something like ``"Mozilla/5.0 (X11; Linux x86_64; rv:21.0) Gecko/20100101 SlimerJS/0.7"`` (depending of the version of Firefox you use), or the value set by the ``--user-agent`` command line option.
 - ``userName``: username to give to HTTP authentication (SlimerJS 0.9)
 - ``XSSAuditingEnabled``  (not supported yet)
 - ``webSecurityEnabled``  (not supported yet)